okjuan/virtual.book/_posts/2023-11-30-chart-moods.md

 Notice which activities are expensive for you.
 Make time after those for your regenerative activites.
 Whether you're more introverted or extroverted, take note of how often you need social interaction to keep a healthy balance.
-Whether you're a morning person or a night owl, dedicate your expensive mood to {% post_url_with_hover_card meaningful, important work | 2023-01-22-work-2 %}.
+Whether you're a morning person or a night owl, dedicate your expensive mood to {% vbook_post meaningful, important work | 2023-01-22-work-2 %}.
 If producing is important to you, dedicate time to absorbing as well.
 As Stephen King writes in his book _On Writing: A Memoir of the Craft_:
 > Reading is the creative center of a writer's life.